gjdenhertog/gjdenhertog/STYLE.md

 ## Developer Experience

-> “There are only two hard things in Computer Science: cache invalidation, naming things, and
+> "There are only two hard things in Computer Science: cache invalidation, naming things, and
-> off-by-one errors.” — Phil Karlton
+> off-by-one errors." — Phil Karlton

 ### Naming Things